 Design The headphones themselves look great.
 I used the black ones which fit my black iPhone well.
 I’ve only seen photos of the “tortoise” finish, but I’m comfortable saying that if they look as good as the black ones, they’re quite nice.

 As far as the fit goes, the box comes with seven different sets of tips: five silicone and two foam.
 Because the different tips have different-sized openings, they can noticeably alter the sound quality when using them.
 I found that the pair that fit my ears best did not sound as good as another pair, so I was torn between the noticeably better sound or the noticeably better fit.
 Thankfully switching tips is easier than with some other models, so I didn’t have a problem going back and forth until I decided to stick with the more comfortable pair.

 The Nue Era headphones also have a three-button control and microphone capsule like those found on many headphones today, allowing you to control your iPhone’s volume and Siri remotely.
 I did find that the buttons on the capsule were a bit difficult to push at first, since I’m used to using EarPods, but once you’ve used it for a little bit it gets easier.

-The Nue Era headphones look and sound great (although, as noted, can be a bit heavy on the bass).
+Wrap-up The Nue Era headphones look and sound great (although, as noted, can be a bit heavy on the bass).
 If you don’t use in-ear headphones, these likely won’t inspire a sudden change of heart.
 If you prefer the in-ear style, though, the New Eras are a great option.
 They retail for $99.95 on Polk Audio’s website.
 They’re available in two colors (black and tortoise).